NandeeshG/runtimeChecker/README.md

 **Note, write correct file paths (eg, use ../ to go up) if the directory for any file is different**

 ### Thanks for using !
-Made by Nandeesh Gupta, with the help of StackOverflow ofcours :)
+Made by Nandeesh Gupta, with the help of StackOverflow ofcourse :)